DexterHuang/CyberCodeOnline/UpdateNote.md

 ## Updates
 ### 2022/06/07 v0.780
-- NEW - Changed how AFK tasks are started, now to start you will need to drag a few icons into red box, this should reduced AFK bots, and increase the skip queue speed
+- NEW - Changed how AFK tasks are started, now to start you will need to drag a few icons into red box (Chance based, not everytime), this should reduced AFK bots, and increase the skip queue speed

 ### 2022/06/05 v0.780
 - FIX - Fixed detail page pentagon not showing correct color for prestige